Ludovico Chigi Albani della Rovere: Background

-Chigi was born in Ariccia, the son of Imperial Prince Mario Chigi della Rovere Albani and Princess Antoinette zu Sayn-Wittgenstein-Sayn.
+Chigi was born in Ariccia, the son of Imperial Prince Mario Chigi Albani della Rovere, VII principe di Farnese and Princess Antoinette zu Sayn-Wittgenstein-Sayn.
 The House of Chigi, his father's family, was among the oldest and most prominent noble families of Rome, to which had belonged Pope Alexander VII (1599–1667), who conferred upon his nephew Agostino Chigi (1634–1705) the hereditary princedoms of Farnese (1658) and Campagnano (1661), as well as the dukedoms of Arricia and Formello (1662), also procuring for all descendants of the Chigi male line the title of Imperial prince and princess from the Holy Roman Emperor Leopold I in 1659.
 In 1509 Pope Julius II had authorised the Chigi family to augment their name and arms with his own, della Rovere, and would become Ludovico's ancestor (in the 13th degree) through six lines of descent from that pope's illegitimate daughter, Felice della Rovere.

 On 4 November 1914, Chigi's father died and he succeeded as 8th Prince di Farnese and di Campagnano, 4th Prince di Soriano, 8th Duke di Ariccia and di Formello, Marchese di Magliano Pecorareccio, Hereditary Marshall of the Holy Roman Church and Guardian of the Conclave.
 Chigi was responsible for three papal conclaves.
 He was an honorary member of the Pontifical Academy of Sciences.